We will be following the New York State Common Core Learning Standards and the 5th gradeCurriculum Modules for English Language Arts.

 Word Choice: Refers to the language a writer chooses to express his or her ideas.
 Effective words are both clear and colorful.

-Conventions: Textual conventions cover anything a copy editor would deal with: spelling, punctuation, grammar and usage, capitalization and paragraphing.
+Conventions: Textual conventions cover anything an editor would deal with: spelling, punctuation, grammar and usage, capitalization and paragraphing.